News and Events

 Get a little muddy, get a little wet, have the best school vacation yet!
 Join Audubon in a week-long voyage to discover and test your nature skills.
 Take off on an expedition with an Audubon naturalist and explore our local habitats with nets, magnifying glasses, and more.
 Become a Nature Explorer!

-Audubon’s Kingston Wildlife Research Station Records Bird Population and Migration Data - An article By Hugh Markey from Audubon's Winter Report.
+Audubon’s Kingston Wildlife Research Station Records Bird Population and Migration Data.
+An article By Hugh Markey from Audubon's Winter 2017 Report, supporting the Audubon 2017 Report series on climate change.

 Become an Audubon Osprey Monitor: Have fun watching Osprey while helping citizen science in Rhode Island.
 Join us this Sunday for the last Osprey Monitoring Training session.